Stocks edge higher on Wall Street after record-setting week

-NEW YORK (AP) — U.S. stocks followed a record-setting week by edging slightly higher in early trading on Wall Street Monday.
+NEW YORK (AP) — U.S. stocks edged higher in morning trading on Wall Street Monday after a government report showed a surge in consumer spending last month.

+The Commerce Department reported the biggest gain in consumer spending in a decade.
+It is the latest report to raise investor confidence in the market.
+On Friday, the U.S. government reported a surprise surge in economic growth during the first quarter, which helped push the broad S&P 500 index to the second of its record finishes last week.

-Solid corporate earnings reports helped take some pressure off the market over the last several weeks.
-Analysts have been expecting a sharp downturn in corporate profit, but it has yet to materialize.
-The steady stream of earnings results will continue this week, giving investors a broader picture of the economy’s health.
+Solid corporate earnings reports have also alleviated some pressure on the market over the last several weeks.
+Analysts have been expecting a sharp downturn in corporate profits, but it has yet to materialize.
+The steady stream of earnings results will continue this week, giving investors a broader picture of how the economy is doing.

-Banks and financial companies led the market gains following a government report that consumer spending in March surged to its biggest gain in nearly a decade.
-Bank of America rose 2.3% and JPMorgan Chase rose 1.6%
+Banks and other financial companies led the market gains following the solid consumer spending.
+Bank of America rose 2.1% and JPMorgan Chase rose 1.8%

 Ingersoll-Rand helped lift industrial companies on media reports that it is making a deal with Gardner Denver Holdings.

-Health care and energy companies lagged the broader market and held early gains in check.
+Utility and energy companies lagged the broader market and held early gains in check.

-Looking ahead to the week, investors are closely watching The Federal Reserve, which meets Tuesday to update its interest rate forecast.
+Looking ahead to the week, investors are closely watching The Federal Reserve as it meets this week to update its interest rate forecast.
 The central bank has indicated it won’t raise rates this year, and that has taken some pressure off the market.
 Investors are hoping it will continue with its hands-off approach.
+The Fed will issue its latest policy statement Wednesday.

 More relief is also coming from ongoing negotiations between the U.S. and China as they try to end a costly trade war.
 Both sides have said they are making progress and are continuing talks this week.